curtispuetz/pypp-docs/docs/contributing.md

 The best way to contribute to Py++ is to make libraries that integrate functionality into the language.
 This is something that you can do independently and have ownership of, without any of your work needing to be approved by me.

-Some features that you could try creating a library for
+Some features that you could try creating a library for, because I think these would be nice to have:

 - `Path` from `pathlib`
 - `deque` from `collections`